 The injury victim in a vegetative state is unaware of his or her environment.
 The victim typically displays “vegetative functions,” including normal digestion and sleeping (even though his or her eyes are usually open).
 Like a coma patient, a person in a vegetative state will need assistance with bodily functions such as breathing and regulation of blood pressure.

 The victim of a significant brain injury may need rehabilitation therapy in addition to any medication and surgery that is required to address the immediate consequences of the injury.

 Physical therapy may be necessary to relearn such basic skills as walking and talking, and psychological therapy may be necessary to help a victim to cope with the lifestyle changes that the injury has caused.

 A disabled brain injury victim may work with a variety of specialists, including an occupational therapist, physical therapist, speech and language pathologist, nurses specializing in brain injury and a social worker or case manager.

 The brain injury lawyers at Davis, Saperstein & Salomon, P.C., can help if you or a loved one of yours is dealing with a brain injury that occurred in an accident in New Jersey or New York.
 We have been helping accident victims and their families to obtain just compensation since 1981.
 We want to help you, too.

 Contact us today at 1-800-LAW-2000 or submit our online form to discuss your case.
 We provide free consultations and do not charge attorney’s fees until we obtain compensation for you.
 We can meet with you in our office, in your home or in the hospital – wherever is most convenient for you.
-We can also review your case with you by phone or through the Internet.
+We can also review your case with you by phone or video call.